attilakaradeniz/Ajax_Exercise_VanillaJS/README.md

 # A Simple Ajax Request

-Pulling some dummy datas via an ajax request and showimng them in a table form.
+Pulling some dummy datas via an ajax request and showing them in a table form.